markrickert/JSONTableMotion/Readme.md

 2. The ```NestingTableViewController``` class
 3. The JSON data file.

-The ```NestingTableViewController``` class calls itself and pushes a new instance of itself on the navigation stack and passes down the correct instance needed for the nesting of data.
+When a table row that has nested data is tapped, ```NestingTableViewController``` creates a new instance of itself (while correctly passing down the nested data) and pushes that new instance onto the navigation stack.

 ## OK, Sounds interesting... how do I get started?